Philippines GDP yr/yr growth slows to 5.2% in Q3

-MANILA : The Philippine economy grew 5.2 per cent in the third quarter from a year earlier, the statistics agency said on Thursday, coming in below forecasts and slowing from the annual pace in the previous quarter.
+MANILA : The Philippine economy grew 5.2 per cent in the third quarter from a year earlier, data showed on Thursday, slowing from the previous quarter as bad weather delayed some government spending and affected agricultural output.

-Economists polled by Reuters had expected gross domestic product (GDP) to expand by 5.7 per cent from a year earlier.
-Growth in the second quarter was revised up to 6.4 per cent.
+Annual growth in the July to September quarter came in under the 5.7 per cent forecast in a Reuters poll, and was the slowest since a 4.3 per cent expansion in the second quarter of 2023.

+Despite the slowdown, the government was optimistic of reaching the full-year target of 6.0 per cent to 7.0 per cent growth this year, Economic Planning Secretary Arsenio Balisacan told a news conference.

 On a quarter-on-quarter basis, GDP grew 1.7 per cent in July-September, compared with economists' expectations for a 1.5 per cent rise and the prior quarter's 0.5 per cent increase.